 The perimeter is dead.
-In a world where employees work from anywhere, applications run across multiple clouds, and APIs connect to partners, suppliers, and customers globally, the traditional castle-and-moat security model -- where everything inside the corporate network is trusted -- is not just outdated, it is dangerous.
-According to the 2025 IBM Cost of a Data Breach Report, the average cost of a data breach reached 4.88 million US dollars globally, with organisations that had implemented Zero Trust saving an average of 1.76 million dollars per breach compared to those that had not.
+In a world where employees work from anywhere, applications run across multiple clouds, AI agents act on behalf of users, and APIs connect to partners, suppliers, and customers globally, the traditional castle-and-moat security model -- where everything inside the corporate network is trusted -- is not just outdated, it is dangerous.
+According to Microsoft's 2026 Secure Access Report, 97% of organisations experienced an identity or network access incident in the past year, and 70% of those incidents were tied to AI-related activity.
+The average cost of a data breach now exceeds 5 million US dollars globally; organisations with mature Zero Trust implementations save an average of 1.76 million dollars per breach compared to those without.

 Zero Trust is not a product you can buy.
 It is a security philosophy and architectural approach that assumes breach, verifies every access request explicitly, and enforces least-privilege access everywhere.
 This article provides a practical framework for implementing Zero Trust across your cloud estate.